greghulette/Wireless_Communication_Board-WCB/Readme.md

 NOTE: If you are adding boards into your existing setup, you will need to change the quantity of boards in your existing WCBs.
 You can do this by inputting the following command on all of your existing boards:

-        #Qx         //x should be a number between 1-9.
+        ?Qx         //x should be a number between 1-9.

   Once changed, you can reboot and verify that it is correct in the boot up message.